Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness

 \subsubsection{Previous Work on Edge Exchangeable Models}

-Edge excheangeable models go back to at least \cite{crane_2016_edge}\cite{cai_2016_edgeexchangeable}.
-The former places significant emphasis on hyper-graphs, but we restrict ourselves to ordinary graphs.
-The same paper introduces a particular model, called the Hollywood model as a particular edge exchangeable model aimed at modeling associations between actors and studies inference in this context.
-It moreover gives a De Finetti-type characterization theorem which morally states that all edge exchangeable graph-valued processes are of the type we described, with $\mu$ random.
-See Section \ref{Model} for more details.
-Both \cite{crane_2016_edge} and \cite{cai_2016_edgeexchangeable} consider sparsity both before and after identifying parallel edges.
+Edge exchangeable models go back to at least \cite{crane_2018_edge,cai_2016_edgeexchangeable}.
+Both \cite{crane_2018_edge} and \cite{cai_2016_edgeexchangeable} consider sparsity both before and after identifying parallel edges.
 They both show that sparsity is possible for edge exchangeable graphs by showing that a particular model is sparse.
-A more general study of sparsity as well as other graph properties after identifying parallel edges was undertaken by Janson in \cite{janson_2017_on}.
+A more general study of sparsity as well as other graph properties was undertaken by Janson in \cite{janson_2017_on}.
 The present paper can be seen as a continuation of the research program started in \cite{janson_2017_on}.
-Janson gives asymptotic formulas for the number of edges and vertices, albeit the asymptotics of those formulas themselves are in general not trivial to understand.
-Moreover, asymptotic normality for the number of edges is established under the assumption that the variance of the number of edges goes to infinity.
+Janson gave formulas for the expected number of distinct edges and vertices and showed these quantities to be strongly relatively stable.
+Moreover, asymptotic normality for the number of (distinct) edges was established under the assumption that the variance of the number of edges goes to infinity.
 Example $\mu$ are given which produce everything from extremely sparse to extremely dense graphs.
-A sufficient condition on $\mu$ is given such that the graphs are essentially complete (see Definition \ref{essentially complete defn}).
-Statistical applications of edge exchangeability are also still being developed, for instance, anomaly detection \cite{luo_2023_anomalous}.
-The theory of simulation (sampling) and inference for first rank $\mu$ (see Definition \ref{1st rank defn}) was developed in \cite{li_2021_truncated}.
-The textbook by Crane \cite{crane_2018_probabilistic} contains an introduction to edge-exchangeable models and motivates them better than we can do here.
+A sufficient condition on $\mu$ is given such that the graphs are eventually forever essentially complete (see Definition \ref{essentially complete definition}).
+Statistical applications of edge exchangeability are also being developed, for instance, anomaly detection \cite{luo_2023_anomalous}.
+The theory of simulation (sampling) and inference for a class of $\mu$ was developed in \cite{li_2021_truncated}.
+The textbook by Crane \cite{crane_2018_probabilistic} contains an introduction to edge exchangeable models.